 The dating and identification of a Swiss Army Knife is not a very straightforward process, especially since a lot of older models are still in circulation.
 But with some effort and using the various resources available all over the Internet, it is possible to identify most of the models, as well as the approximate date of production.

 The good thing is that the popularity of Swiss Army Knives along with its century-long history has made SAK collection a hobby to many.

 Both Victorinox and Wenger have designed Swiss Army Knives specifically for collectors.
 Victorinox Swiss Champ XAVT is one such model.
-In fact, the model Wenger Giant got featured in the Guinness World Records for being the largest Swiss Army Knife ever produced.
+In fact, the model Wenger Giant (more about it here) got featured in the Guinness World Record for being the largest Swiss Army Knife ever produced.